Enchanting Castles Around the World That Will Take Your Breath Away

 One of the most recognizable castles on this list, Windsor Castle is a tourist attraction and said to be Queen Elizabeth II's favorite spot to spend a weekend.
 It was built in the 11th century by William the Conqueror after the invasion of the Normans.

-Though the exact origins of Shuri Castle are unclear, it was in use by 1322, during China's Sanzan period.
+Though the exact origins of Shuri Castle are unclear, it was in use by 1322, during Japan's Sanzan period.
 It was repurposed as a university campus between the 1950s and 1970s and now is a UNESCO World Heritage Site.

 Pidhirtsi Castle was built by French-Polish cartographer Guillaume Le Vasseur de Beauplan in the mid-1600s.
 It now is part of the Lviv National Art Gallery.